Paulinakhew/outweather/README.md

 [Paulina Khew](https://github.com/Paulinakhew), [Daniel Kim](https://github.com/dannyhkim), and [Ahmad Chaudhry](https://github.com/ahmadtc1) created this project while participating at Hack the Valley.
 Paulina created the flask app, Ahmad worked with the API from [openweathermap.org](https://openweathermap.org/api), and Daniel was in charge of the UI/UX.
 We all worked on the HTML/CSS as well as the python portion of the code.

 ### What is Hack the Valley?
-Hack the Valley is a 36 hour hackathon at the University of Toronto Scarborough Campus.Check out their website at https://hackthevalley.io/.
+Hack the Valley is a 36 hour hackathon at the University of Toronto Scarborough Campus.
+Check out their website at https://hackthevalley.io/.

 ### Design
 Everything on this app was designed from scratch by [@dannyhkim](https://github.com/dannyhkim).
 He created the logo using Illustrator and then created a PDF of what the app was supposed to look like using Figma.
 Our team then used HTML and CSS to make his vision come to life!